-When agents in a contact centre are providing support, they encounter a multitude of issues, some more common than others.
+When agents in a contact center are providing support, they encounter a multitude of issues, some more common than others.
 But let’s say a new issue arose such as a problem with your website, an app, or your product or service.
 Agents can use Call Disposition tags to summarize the nature of the call, and in later reporting, supervisors or managers can see what’s the most common reason for the calls that week or month.
-This will reveal what’s causing the influx of calls to your contact centre and allow product teams or developers to take action, driving down those incoming calls in the future.
+This will reveal what’s causing the influx of calls to your contact center and allow product teams or developers to take action, driving down those incoming calls in the future.

 In another scenario, Call Disposition reports could show that 30% of incoming calls are for making payments, and you know that call queues and wait times are high.
-You would then consider pivoting to a PCI-compliant Automated IVR Payment Processing system which will free agent time, lower queues, and lower wait times for your contact centre.
+You would then consider pivoting to a PCI-compliant Automated IVR Payment Processing system which will free agent time, lower queues, and lower wait times for your contact center.

 Improve Customer Experiences

-Call Dispositions help improve your customer experiences by allowing agents to see the summary and outcome of a previous call a customer had with your contact centre.
+Call Dispositions help improve your customer experiences by allowing agents to see the summary and outcome of a previous call a customer had with your contact center.
 Again, gaining some context on previous interactions helps with creating a more personalized and tailored interaction for each customer, better prepares your agents for each call and shortens the time it takes to handle inquiries.

-Tracking dissatisfied customers by using Call Disposition tags will also help you gain important insight in your on-demand reports on how well your contact centre or product or service is performing.
+Tracking dissatisfied customers by using Call Disposition tags will also help you gain important insight in your on-demand reports on how well your contact center or product or service is performing.
 This provides another opportunity to make changes in order to boost customer loyalty and their experience with your brand.